WatWowMap/MapJS/README.md

     // Cookie session secret key, make sure to randomize and NOT use default
     // either keyboard mash or a generator https://browserling.com/tools/random-hex "sessionSecret": "98ki^e72~!@#(85o3kXLI*#c9wu5l!Z",
+    //when set to true, unlimited sessions are allowed "allowMultipleSessions": true,
+    //if the above is set to false, you can specify how many sessions you would like to allow "maxSessions": 1,
     // API rate limiting
     "ratelimit": {
         // Amount of cooldown time period if rate limit is reached (minutes)